You don’t have to be an expert to support your teen’s career decisions

 What are the options for students to work towards achieving their TCE or TCEA?

-There are a number of course options available to make up their Approved Learning Program, which will enable them to pursue a TCE or TCEA qualification:
+There are a number of course options available to make up their Approved Learning Program, which will enable them to pursue their TCE or TCEA:

 - VET courses